 Introduction

 XR devices are increasingly capable of gaze tracking, which can be used for interaction and visual optimizations.
 Foveated rendering and foveated video encoding, which leverage non uniform visual acuity (foveated vision) are two such optimizations which are relevant for split rendering scenarios.
 Foveated rendering techniques, when rendering a frame, assign rendering resources in a spatially varying manner such that the area where the user is looking, i.e. where the user gaze is tracked, is rendered with the highest quality.
 Foveated encoding techniques apply the same paradigm to video encoding, assigning highest bit budget in a frame to the gaze location.
-Typically, this is achieved by using so called importance maps which divide a frame into different zones with different importance to allocation different rendering or encoding resource budgets differentially.
+Typically, this is achieved by using so called importance maps which divide a frame into different zones with different importance to allocate different rendering or encoding resource budgets differentially.
 As an example, NVIDIA dynamic foveated rendering, used via the Variable Shading Rate API feature, by default divides the frame into three zones: High quality, medium quality and low quality.
-For easy usage, the size of these zones and the quality levels are saved as presets or profiles.
+For easy usage, the size of these zones and the quality levels are saved as presets, levels, or profiles as shown in Figure 2.
+Meta Horizon for Meta Quest devices provides presets in a similar fashion as shown in Figure 3.
+These presets are recommended to be used with the consideration of content, for example, game genre and complexity and deployment devices.
+For standalone applications, for example, deployed on a “gaming” computer or HMD, the foveated optimization SDK can be configured to change the presets dynamically based on operating environment of the hardware.
+However, if foveated optimizations for rendering and encoding are used in split rendering, it is essential that the client has the ability to choose and/or change the optimization preset or profile that is used by the MF as the MF may not have visibility of operating conditions at the UE, user preference or link conditions.

 Figure 1 NVIDA VRS based foveated rendering illustration.
 Source: Easy VRS Integration with Eye Tracking

+Figure 2 Foveated rendering presets in Nvidia VRS Source: Source: Easy VRS Integration with Eye Tracking

+Figure 3 Meta Horizon Foveated rendering levels.
+Source: Save GPU with Eye Tracked Foveated Rendering

 In split rendering use cases, when gaze data is available from a UE, it can be sent to the MF to be used for foveated rendering and foveated encoding.
 For a given perceptual quality, these optimizations may help in reducing server rendering resource usage and downstream channel capacity usage.